crasowas/app_privacy_manifest_fixer/README.md

 # <app_path>: Path to the app (e.g., /path/to/App.app)
 # <report_output_path>: Path to save the report file (e.g., /path/to/report.html)
 ```

-For a better experience, it is recommended to use **Safari** to open the privacy access report.
-When you click the `PrivacyInfo.xcprivacy` or `Template Used: xxx.xcprivacy` button, other browsers may display the file contents instead of opening the directory containing the file.

 **Note**: The report generated by the tool currently only includes the privacy access section (`NSPrivacyAccessedAPITypes`).
 To view the data collection section (`NSPrivacyCollectedDataTypes`), please use Xcode to generate the `PrivacyReport`.